CHME5137/Syllabus/schedule2022.md

 - [x] Kinetic Monte Carlo
 - [x] Regression
 - [x] Git and github
+- [ ] Register for discovery
+- [ ] Sensitivity
+- [ ]

 ### Topics
+This is not a manifesto or contract, but a reminder list of things it would be cool to cover. i.e. it's too long and we won't cover them all.

 - [x] Python
 - [ ] CodingBat
 - [x] Convergence